WhackJobInt/postal3scriptdocs/docs/stunout.md

 # StunOut
 <p>Unused Postal3Script function
 <p>Stuns an NPC, as if they were shot by a Taser, and causes them to collapse on the ground.
+<p>Note: Uses an unused animation, after execution the NPC will no longer stand up until death.
 <h1>Syntax</h1>
 <p><code class="language-js">StunOut 1</code> -- Stuns NPC
 <h1>Example</h1>